danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral fellow in the Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL) at McMaster Univeristy.
 My current research investigates the development of literacy in ESL students.
-I collect longitudinal data including eye movements during reading, standardized cognitive-linguistic assessments, large-scale experimental psycholinguistic studies and measures of academic attainment.
+I collect longitudinal data, including eye movements during reading, standardized cognitive-linguistic assessments, large-scale experimental psycholinguistic studies and measures of academic attainment.